JensBender/loan-default-prediction/README.md

 **Potential Impact**
 - **Reduced Financial Loss:** Aims to decrease the loan default rate by 10%-20%, potentially saving 5M-10M INR within the first year.
-- **Increased Efficiency:** Automates risk assessment to cut loan processing time by 25%-40%.
+- **Increased Efficiency:** Streamlines risk assessment to cut loan processing time by 25%-40%.
 - **Enhanced Transparency:** Provides an interpretable model and identifies key risk drivers through feature importance analysis, supporting a more transparent decision-making process.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>